-How can you choose best bivy sack?
-While the idea of zipping yourself up inside a nylon sack for the night might seem daunting or uncomfortable, the opposite can actually be true - a bivy sack can be a comfortable, lightweight, smaller alternative to a tent and can be just as waterproof and durable.
-This might sound like the best thing since down insulation, but a few things must be kept in mind — each model isn't ideal in every situation and some are downright inappropriate in the wrong climate or weather conditions.
-In this article, we discuss the types of bivies on the market, what each of them do best, and how you can decide on the perfect system for your next adventure in the great outdoors.
+Considering a bivy sack?
+While the idea of zipping yourself up inside a nylon sack for the night might seem daunting or uncomfortable, the opposite can be true - a bivy sack can be a comfortable, lightweight, smaller alternative to a tent and can be just as waterproof and durable.
+This might sound like the best thing since down insulation, but a few things must be kept in mind — each model isn't ideal in every situation, and some are downright inappropriate in the wrong climate or weather conditions.
+In this article, we discuss the types of bivys on the market, what each of them does best, and how you can decide on the perfect system for your next adventure in the great outdoors.

 Why Use a Bivy Sack?

-The original idea of a bivy, or bivouac sack was a light and small option that can provide an emergency shelter and warmth if necessary.
-Comfort has always been sacrificed by users of bivies for the sake of reduced weight and small packing size.
+The original idea of a bivy, or bivouac sack, was a lightweight and small option that can provide emergency shelter and warmth when conditions demanded it.
+Comfort has always been sacrificed by users of bivys for the sake of reduced weight and small packing size.
 Early bivies were simple waterproof sleeping bag covers that would keep the rain off but were plagued with condensation issues inside the bag.
-Modern bivys use lightweight materials that provide water protection while still remaining breathable to reduce condensation issues.
+Modern bivys utilize lightweight materials that provide water protection while remaining moderately breathable to reduce condensation issues.

 So, why use a bivy at all?

-- Light — When compared to a traditional tent, bivies are almost universally lighter for the price and protection you get.
-Ultralight tents and tarps can offer solutions with similar or even less weight especially if you're in a group of two and can split the load.
+- Lightweight — When compared to a traditional tent, bivys are almost universally lighter for the price and protection you get.
+Ultralight tents and tarps can offer solutions with similar or even less weight, especially if you're in a group of two and can split the load.

 - Simplicity — Setting up a bivy can take only a few seconds, whereas erecting a tarp or ultralight tent can take maybe ten minutes.
 Consider the amount of time it takes for cold fingers to stake out guy lines or get poles set up just right.
 The moment the sleeping bag is in the bivy, you're good to go.

 - Warmer sleeping — A bivy can improve the effective temperature range of a sleeping bag by as much as 5F.
-Some ultralight hikers use this capability strategically, allowing them to use a lighter ultralight sleeping bag, and thus shave off a pound or more from their overall pack weight.
-Keep this in mind as a low weight solution to colder climates when you don't want to buy a bigger bulkier sleeping bag.
-The smaller options such as the SOL Escape bivy offer excellent warmth at the fraction of the weight and cost of a bigger sleeping bag.
+Some ultralight hikers use this capability strategically, allowing them to use a lighter sleeping bag, and thus shave off weight from their overall pack weight.
+Keep this in mind as a low weight solution to colder climates when you don't want to buy a bigger, bulkier sleeping bag.
+The smaller options such as the SOL Escape Bivvy offer excellent warmth at a fraction of the weight and cost of a bigger sleeping bag.

-- Four-season — Bivies can offer better winter performance than many competing ultralight tent solutions, and the Outdoor Research Alpine Bivy is well suited for four-season use.
+- Four-season — Bivys can offer better winter performance than many competing ultralight tent solutions, and the Outdoor Research Alpine Bivy is well suited for four-season use.

 - No room, poor comfort — A tent offers the ability to sit up and have your morning coffee with your stuff inside.
-Not so a bivy (with the exception of the Outdoor Research Alpine Bivy, you will likely need to keep your gear in the pack at night.
+Not so with most emergency bivys and some of the larger ones, too.
 In sustained weather, a tent is a much better place to wait out a storm.
 Check the weather before you go, if inclement weather is imminent, a tent or tarp with more coverage might be your best bet.
-That being said, if you're going light, and are armed with the Outdoor Research Alpine Bivy you might be able to cram everything inside.
+That being said, if you're going light, and are armed with the Outdoor Research Alpine or Helium, you might be able to cram everything inside.
 Do a "Dry" run before you go!
 No pun intended.

 - Solo only — If you had two or more people, an ultralight tent will typically offer a better solution than two bivys when you add up the weight and size.
-That said, if you have multiple people and utilize a tarp, having emergency style bivies along can augment the tarp and offer extra warmth and protection in nasty storms.
+That said, if you have multiple people and utilize a tarp, having emergency style bivys along can augment the tarp and offer extra warmth and protection in nasty storms and cold weather.

 - Not great in sustained rain — Some bivys have an opening for breathing at the top that is not fully covered (in fact, it needs to be a bit open to provide proper air).
 You can roll over and sleep on your stomach to prevent rain from coming in, or put a jacket over your head.
 Some ultralight enthusiasts use a tarp in combination, which can provide a much better solution in the rain than a bivy alone.

-- Bug protection — Only two of the bivies in this review offer bug netting, and none offer a comfortable place to hang out protected from the bugs.
-Again, if you're traveling through an extremely buggy environment, consider bringing along a tent, or ultralight tarp with a bug net.
+- Bug protection — Only a few bivys offer bug netting, and none offer a comfortable place to hang out protected from the bugs.
+Again, if you're traveling through an extremely buggy environment, consider bringing along a tent, or an ultralight tarp with a bug net.
 These options will keep you happy and offer a bedbug-free night.